-- \P 5.
+- ¶ 5.
 The restraining order issued against Bell raises serious and substantial constitutional issues, such as prior restraint of the First Amendment right to free speech.
-There also is some logic to the argument that a system which forces one with aspirations of judicial office to jump into the political arena, raise money, and campaign for votes, and then judicially restrains the candidate from what he or she might say in the course of the campaign exhibits a touch of hypocrisy.
+There also is some logic to the argumentthat a system which forces one with aspirations of judicial office to jump into the political arena, raise money, and campaign for votes, and then judicially restrains the candidate from what he or she might say in the course of the campaign exhibits a touch of hypocrisy.
 But we need not address those concerns today because this case must be decided on a different level. - ¶ 6.
-This case, brought in chancery court against a judicial candidate, alleges the candidate has violated-and is likely to continue to violate-the Mississippi Code of Judicial Conduct.
+This case, brought in chancery court against a judicial candidate, alleges the candidate has violate-and is likely to continue to violate-the Mississippi Code of Judicial Conduct.
 Stated another way, and to be very clear, the cause of action alleged in this matter is the violation of the Mississippi Code of Judicial Conduct, and the remedy sought for that violation is a restraining order, maturing into an injunction.
-Although restraining orders and injunctions frequently are issued by our chancery courts as remedies for various legal and equitable claims, they are not-and have never been-issued by our trial courts to remedy violations of the Code of Judicial Conduct. - ¶ 7.
+Although restraining orders and injunctions frequently are issued by our chancery courts as remedies for various legal and equitable claims, they are not-and have never been-issued by our trial courts to remedy violations of the Code of Judicial Conduct.

+- ¶ 7.
 We think it important to state at the outset that those who believe a judicial candidate or a judge has violated (or will 540 violate) the Mississippi Code of Judicial Conduct have another forum in which to seek an appropriate remedy.
 As we will discuss herein, such claims must be filed with the Judicial Performance Commission in accordance with the Mississippi Constitution.
 And if the Judicial Performance Commission fails to act, the aggrieved party may seek a writ of mandamus from this Court, ordering the Commission to address the issue.
-But the aggrieved party is not allowed-and has never been allowed-to pursue as a cause of action such a claim in our state courts.

-- \P 9.
-The chancery court shall have full jurisdiction in the following matters and cases, viz.: - (a) All matters in equity; - (b) Divorce and alimony; - (c) Matters testamentary and of administration; - (d) Minor's business; - (e) Cases of idiocy, lunacy, and persons of unsound mind; - (f) All cases of which the said court had jurisdiction under the laws in force when this Constitution is put in operation.
+But the aggrieved party is not allowed-and has never been allowed-to pursue as a cause of action such a claim in our state courts. - ¶ 8.
+Article 1, Section 1, of the Mississippi Constitution establishes and empowers Mississippi's three separate branches of government, one of which is the judiciary.
+Under Article 6, whichaddresses the distribution of judicial power, the jurisdiction of thechancery court is established: - \P 9.
+The chancery court shall have full jurisdiction in the following matters and cases, viz.: - (a) All matters in equity; - (b) Divorce and alimony; - (c) Matters testamentary and of administration; - (d) Minor's business; - (c) Cases of idiocy, lunacy, and persons of unsound mind; - (f) All cases of which the said court had jurisdiction under the laws in force whenthis Constitution is put in operation.